 I have dual Canadian citizenship and also the right to work in the UK.

-In my spare time I enjoy running.
+In my spare time I enjoy running and swimming.